SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **Figure 11** CNN model rollout on the deployment region.

-The masks crested from the rollout of the CNN model on the deployment region in 2017 and 2023 were used to quantify glacier retreat.
-Each pixel was compared to understand if glacier ice had been lost or gained.
-Additionally, the difference in previously identified ice pixels in 2017 and now identified ice pixels in 2023 to find an overall loss of 26.59% - shown in Figure 12.
+The masks created from the rollout of the CNN model on the deployment region in 2017 and 2023 were used to quantify glacier retreat.
+Each pixel was compared to understand if glacier ice had been lost or gained with the difference quantified to find an overall loss of 26.59% - shown in Figure 12.

 <p align="center">
   <img src="/Images/Glacier_retreat.png" width="600" height="auto"/>